-In partnership with Historic England and the Government's Future High Street Fund (FHSF) we have secured funding of £1.5m to help revive Kirkham’s historic town centre streets and open spaces.
+In partnership with Historic England, the Government's Future High Street Fund (FHSF), Lancashire County Council and Kirkham Town Council we have secured funding to help revive Kirkham’s historic town centre streets and open spaces.

 It is an exciting opportunity to re-energise Kirkham's historic high street by celebrating its existing character and qualities and create a more vibrant place where people choose to visit, live, work and invest.

 A town’s Public Realm generally refers to the built environment – the streets, pavements, street furniture, trees and so on.